 Your heart's electrical system requires that electrical signals be sent through specialized electrical tissue and through the heart muscle itself (called the myocardium).
 These electrical tissues and the myocardium are able to conduct electricity because of special molecules called ion channels, which allow positively and negatively charged particles to pass through the cells' walls.

-If you have Brugada syndrome, there is a defect in one of those ion channels.
-In about 1 of every 3 patients with Brugada syndrome, there is a specific ion channel (called the "SCN5A") that has a defect.
-This defect can lead to a dangerous heart rhythm problem called ventricular fibrillation, which is a much faster, chaotic heartbeat that sometimes reaches 300 beats a minute.
+With Brugada syndrome, there is a defect in one of those ion channels.
+In about 1 of 3 patients, the defect is in the specific ion channel called the "SCN5A".
+This defect can lead to a dangerous heart rhythm called ventricular fibrillation, which is a much faster, chaotic heartbeat that sometimes reaches 300 beats a minute.
 This chaotic heartbeat means very little blood is pumped from the heart to the brain and the body and can be life threatening.

 What are the risk factors?

 Brugada syndrome is usually an inherited condition, which means it is passed down through family members.
-In about one-third of patients, doctors know which gene is responsible for the condition, but it appears that the remaining number of patients have some genetic defect that has not been identified yet.
+In about one-third of patients, doctors know which gene is responsible for the condition.

 In some cases, the signs of Brugada syndrome are mimicked by electrolyte imbalances, certain hormone disorders, or by cocaine use.
 In these cases, doctors still think that a genetic defect is the cause of Brugada syndrome, but that the defect is not severe enough to cause problems on its own.